| Freedom of Worship & Combating Religious Motivated Violence

 In most cases, specifying a state’s religion is often exploited

+in persecution and prejudice against other minorities.
 Accordingly, we should not accept superficial analyses of the

 phenomenon of religious violence, but should rather go beyond the